PrimeSolar/simon-game/README.md

 ## Support My Work ☕

-If you enjoy my project and would like to support my work, consider buying me a coffee!
+&nbsp;&nbsp;If you enjoy my project and would like to support my work, consider buying me a coffee!
 Your contributions help me stay energized and motivated to create even more amazing content.

-Every cup of coffee you buy not only fuels my passion but also allows me to dedicate more time to developing innovative projects and sharing knowledge.
+&nbsp;&nbsp;Every cup of coffee you buy not only fuels my passion but also allows me to dedicate more time to developing innovative projects and sharing knowledge.
 Whether it's a small gesture or a generous contribution, every bit is greatly appreciated!

 **Click the image to support my work:**